Remote Panels (RawPanel Mode)

 - Check that RawPanel Mode is enabled and the port is correct

-- Ensure no firewall is blocking port 9923 (or your configured port)
+- Ensure no firewall is blocking TCP traffic on port 9923 (or your configured port)

 - Try adding the panel manually using its IP address